zeitgeistpm/documentation/docs/learn/market-rules.md

 We're is currently building an optional **off-chain pre-approval process** for users to work together to create high quality markets.
-If you're interested in discussing an idea for a market proposal, contact us on our Discord in [market-creation] (which uses Discords new forum feature).
+If you're interested in discussing an idea for a market proposal, contact us on our Discord in [market-creation] (which uses Discord's new forum feature).
 Until the off-chain process is set up, markets must be submitted directly to the Advisory Committee using the Zeitgeist app.
 Beware that markets submitted without discussing with us these are much more likely to be rejected with users losing their bonds.